excalidraw/excalidraw-blog/content/blog/charts/index.md

 ## Examples

-Copy any two columns data from Excel, Spreadsheet, or even HTML tables and paste it directly to Excalidraw (note: you need to have at least one column that contains numbers).
-This is the generated chart from the data below it.
+Copy any two columns data from Excel, Spreadsheet, or even HTML tables and paste it directly to Excalidraw.
+It will work when the number of columns is one or two.
+Here is the generated chart from the data below it.

 https://excalidraw.com/#json=6035723371151360,_YC8ms6v1fhghy3SCLYljQ